ergoplatform/ergodocs/docs/eco/single-tx-swap.md

+---
+tags:
+  - dApp-Live
+---

-# Single Tx Swap
+# Single Transaction Swap

-[single-tx-swap.com](https://www.single-tx-swap.com/) is a multisig trustless escrow service on Ergo.
-If you want to swap some NFTs and tokens with someone you met on Discord, you can start a trading session here and send them a link to your private trading room.
+[Single Transaction Swap](https://www.single-tx-swap.com/) is a multisig trustless escrow service operating on the Ergo blockchain.
+It provides a secure platform for users to swap NFTs and tokens with others.
+If you've found a trading partner, for instance, on Discord, you can initiate a trading session on Single Transaction Swap and share a link to your private trading room with them.

+The platform has recently incorporated features such as asset verification and transaction summary.
+Future enhancements are in the pipeline to improve user experience and functionality.